tiltedphoques/gitbook-wiki/guides/server-guide/linux-setup/explaining-benablemodcheck.md

-# Explaining bEnableModcheck
+# Explaining bEnableModCheck

-## What does `bEnableModcheck` do?
+## What does `bEnableModCheck` do?

-The `bEnableModcheck` parameter allows you to enable or disable the option of enforcing a mod policy.
+The `bEnableModCheck` parameter allows you to enable or disable the option of enforcing a mod policy.

-If you **enable** `bEnableModcheck`, everyone who connects to your server will go through the following process:
+If you **enable** `bEnableModCheck`, everyone who connects to your server will go through the following process:

 1. Player A connects to your server, which has modcheck enabled.
 2. Your server will examine Player A's `loadorder.txt` file.
 3. If the `loadorder.txt` file on the server matches, Player A will now join your server.
 4. If the `loadorder.txt` file does not match the one on the server, Player A will be denied access to the server.

-If you **disable**`bEnableModcheck`, everyone who connects to your server will go through the following process:
+If you **disable** `bEnableModCheck`, everyone who connects to your server will go through the following process:

 1. Player A connects to your server, which has modcheck disabled.
 2. Your server will not examine Player A's `loadorder.txt` file.